vitogit/pgn-tactics-generator/README.md

 This script requires the *Requests* and *Python-Chess* libraries to run, as well as a copy of *Stockfish* Is recommended that you use Python 3 and pip3.
 But it could work with Python 2.7 and pip (probably you will need to install futures `pip install futures` )

+Please, take a look at [development doc](DEVELOPMENT.md) for details.

 ### Install requirements

 `pip3 install -r requirements.txt --user`